aoterodelaroza/critic2/README.md

 arithmetic expressions' in the user's guide for instructions on how to use libxc in critic2.

-To compile critic2 with libxc support, two --with-libxc options must be passed to configure:
+To compile critic2 with libxc support, use:

-    ./configure --with-libxc-prefix=/opt/libxc --with-libxc-include=/opt/libxc/include
+    ./configure --with-libxc=/opt/libxc

 Here the /opt/libxc directory is the target for the libxc installation (use --prefix=/opt/libxc when you configure libxc).
+Versions of libxc earlier than 3.0 are not supported.

 libcint is a library for molecular integrals between GTOs.
 It is used for testing and in some options to the MOLCALC keyword.
 To compile